 Data-Driven Insight and Prediction

 Looking back after someone has died, it is relatively easy to see that there are several reasonably distinct routes or trajectories that individuals take on the road to death.
 It is much harder to predict in advance what an individual’s trajectory or outcomes will be.
 Risk stratification is an essential element of any complex intervention to maximise function, quality of life and independence in later life.
-Existing prediction tools, however, are suboptimal since many have not been adequately validated and few have been deployed at scale in real-time care as part of larger complex interventions to improve care.
+Existing prediction tools, however, are not good enough, lacking either precision in identifying those at risk of adverse outcomes or sufficient validation for confident use in applied settings and few have been deployed as large scale interventions to improve care.

-We plan an interdisciplinary programme of data-focused work drawing on theoretical perspectives and modelling methods from social science, epidemiology, and machine learning.
-There will be two strands of related work, drawing on the complementary strengths of survey and routine data as well as multivariate statistics and machine learning.
+We plan a programme of data-focused work drawing on theoretical perspectives and modelling methods from social science, epidemiology, and machine learning.
+There will be two strands of related work, drawing on the strengths of survey and routine data as well as statistics and machine learning.
 Survey data, such as the English Longitudinal Study for Ageing, provides rich detail in terms of health measures and socio-economic circumstances, while routine data has sample size, timeliness and coverage that should be used in risk prediction models to identify those individuals who require some form of intervention.
-Similarly, multivariate statistical techniques offer theoretically informed models, while machine learning offers flexible data-driven insight.
-We will adopt machine learning techniques to uncover new associations and relationships whilst validating substantive findings using theoretically-informed statistical models.
+Similarly, statistical techniques offer theoretically informed models, while machine learning offers flexible data-driven insight.
+We will adopt machine learning techniques to uncover new associations and relationships whilst validating findings using theoretically-informed statistical models.

 Our expectation is that:

 - The complementary strengths and weaknesses of data, method and theory will bring new insights to improve effectiveness of existing risk insight models that have so far been found lacking in performance and validation.

 - We make a significant methodological contribution by combining different data and different approaches to quantitative modelling to yield stronger risk prediction models.